ZhanserikKalmukhambet/1market/README.md

 - Angular
 - SQLite

-**Features**
+### **Features**

-Some of the main features include:
+- Some of the main features include:
-User authentication and authorization.
+- User authentication and authorization.
-Create, edit, and delete products, orders, shops.
+- Create, edit, and delete products, orders, shops.
-Search bar to find products based on keywords Pagination to view products.
+- Search bar to find products based on keywords
+- Pagination to view products.
-Sorting options to order goods by rating, price.
+- Sorting options to order goods by rating, price.
-Responsive design for web browser.
+- Responsive design for web browser.

-**Future Development**
+### **Future Development**
+- AI chatbot assistant
-Social sharing options for products and sellers/shops Comments section for users to leave feedback
+- Social sharing options for products and sellers/shops
+- Comments section for users to leave feedback
-Advanced search capabilities with filtering options
+- Advanced search capabilities with filtering options
-AI chatbot assistant

-**Installation**
+### **Installation**

  To install and run 1market, follow these steps: